alantech/alanlang-homepage/src/landing.md

 </tr>
 </table>

-#### About us
+## About us

-We are a startup based in the Bay Area, CA. We are a team of developers that going tired of re-writing the same code over and over again when the scale of the business changed.
+We are a team of developers based in the Bay Area, CA that got tired of re-writing software products as they scaled.

-Please reach out on [Discord](https://discord.gg/XatB9we) or email us at hello at alantechnologies dot com
+Please reach out on [Discord](https://discord.gg/XatB9we) or email us at hello at alantechnologies dot com.